ralna/spral/doc/Fortran/coord_format.rst

 .. code-block:: Fortran

-   integer                   :: m      ! number of rows (unsymmetric only) integer                   :: n      ! number of columns integer                   :: ne     ! number of entries in matrix (may have type long) integer, size(ptr(n+1)-1) :: row    ! row indices integer, size(ptr(n+1)-1) :: col    ! column indices real,    size(ptr(n+1)-1) :: val    ! numerical values
+   integer           :: m     ! number of rows (unsymmetric only) integer           :: n     ! number of columns integer           :: ne    ! number of entries in matrix (may have type long) integer, size(ne) :: row   ! row indices integer, size(ne) :: col   ! column indices real,    size(ne) :: val   ! numerical values

 The arrays should be set such that the ``k``-th entry is in row ``row(k)`` and column ``col(k)`` with value ``val(k)``.
 Entries that are zero, including those on the diagonal, need not be specified.

-If this format is used, ``SSIDS`` requires that each entry of :math:`A` should be present **only** in the lower *or* upper triangular part.
-Entries present in both will be summed, as will any duplicate entries.
-Out-of-range entries are ignored.

 For **symmetric matrices**, only the lower *or* upper triangular entries of :math:`A` should be supplied.
 For **unsymmetric matrices**, all entries in the matrix should be supplied.
-Duplicate entries will be summed and out-of-range entries will be ignored
+Duplicate entries will be summed and out-of-range entries will be ignored.

 Some SPRAL routines offer only input in :doc:`CSC format<csc_format>`, you may need to use routines from the :f:mod:`spral_matrix_util` package to convert